 A minute ago, you were in the thick of a flag football game.
 Now, you’re in severe pain.
 You were nearing the end zone when your foot slid on a muddy patch, and one leg went out from under you in an awkward, unnatural splits.
 Now, you’re sidelined, and your left leg is screaming with pain.
-You need immediate medical help, but it’s Sunday, and your physician’s office is closed.
+You need immediate medical help for your strain, sprain or fracture, but it’s Sunday, and your physician’s office is closed.
 Your best option for emergency treatment is the nearest urgent care clinic.

 Strains, Sprains and Fractures